Lebanon delivers signed sea border deal to U.S. mediator

 “This agreement was written with the idea in mind that it was between two countries that don’t have diplomatic relations,” Hochstein told reporters at the Baabda Presidential Palace.
 “I think the good will and good faith efforts by all parties is what’s going to make this move forward.”

-Meanwhile, Israeli Prime Minister Yair Lapid and top security officials also were expected to sign the deal Thursday.
-Lapid praised the deal as one that fortifies the country’s economy and security from Lebanon’s Iran-backed militant group Hezbollah.
-He said drilling began on Wednesday.
+Hochstein spoke after meeting with President Michel Aoun and senior officials and receiving Lebanon’s signed agreement.
+He is scheduled to meet with Speaker Nabih Berri before heading to the United Nations Interim Force In Lebanon headquarters in Naqoura by the southern border, where an Israeli and Lebanese delegation will separately deliver signed agreements and their finalized coordinates to the U.N., before Hochstein meets with Israeli Prime Minister Yair Lapid.

+Meanwhile, Lapid has signed the agreement.
+According to a statement from his office, a delegation led by the Energy Ministry’s director general is on its way to the signing ceremony in Naqoura at the border.

 “There is a rare consensus in all security systems on the importance of the agreement,” Lapid said.
 The Israeli Cabinet approved the deal in a special session.
+“This is also an economic achievement.
+Yesterday, gas production began from the Karish Platform.”

+Tensions briefly flared between Lebanon and Israel last summer, after Israel began drilling in the Karish gas field as negotiations took place.
+Prior to the agreement, Lebanon considered the area to be disputed, while Israel said it was part of its U.N.-recognized exclusive economic zone.

 It was not immediately clear when drilling will begin, but cash-strapped Lebanon is hoping French oil giant Total will start soon after the agreement is signed and delivered by both parties.